oroinc/documentation/user_guide/activities_events.rst

 .. image:: ./img/activities/create_event.png

 The form has the same fields as the "Add Event" form.
-The "Guest" field relates to the guests other than the user and may be left empty.
+The "Guest" field relates to attendees other than the user and may be left empty.